A cardiac risk calculator looks to assess a person’s chances of experiencing a cardiac event within the next 10 years.

 Another calculator is provided by the U.S. National Heart, Lung, and Blood Institute (NHLBI).
 It requires the same input, but ethnicity and genetic status do not feature as prominently.
 It may, therefore, not be sensitive to people from all ethnic backgrounds.

-The JBS3 calculator, which people commonly use in the United Kingdom, also factors in a person’s socioeconomic status, based on their residential location.
-Research shows that this, too, can impact cardiovascular risk.
+The JBS3 calculator, which people commonly use in the United Kingdom, also factors in a person’s

 After a cardiac risk assessment, the resulting score will suggest the percentage risk of experiencing a heart attack or stroke within an individual’s lifetime and within the next 10 years.